nunofonseca/TeachingMaterial/README.md

 # RNA-seq data analysis practical

-Note: Since the course spans only on one day, the tutorial could not been done thouroughly.
+Note: Since this part spans only on one day, the tutorial could not been done thouroughly.

 Do not worry: the main points will be stressed during the course and this tutorial is enough detailed to be done by yourself after.
-If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact me: mitra.barzine [at] ebi.ac.uk
+If you have any question (on any part of the tutorial or on RNA-seq more generally) you can contact us: lgreger [at] ebi.ac.uk and mitra [at] ebi.ac.uk

 This tutorial will illustrate how to use standalone tools, together with R and Bioconductor for the analysis of RNA-seq data.
 Keep in mind that this is a rapidly evolving field and that this document is not intended as a review of the many tools available to perform each step; instead, we will cover one of the many existing workflows to analyse this type of data.